AndRsOtegui/UI_Challenge/README.md

 ### User login:

 I began by identifying the locators with Xpath for the elements on the webpage, ensuring I could interact with them effectively.
 Using these locators, I implemented a boolean verification step to confirm that the script was  on the profile page.
-This initial exercise served as a refresher, allowing me to reinforce the fundamental concepts covered in in the GUI training, i decide to go with Xpath since its a little more visual for me to remember the logic of the locator."
+This initial exercise served as a refresher, allowing me to reinforce the fundamental concepts covered in in the GUI training, i decide to go with Xpath since its a little more visual for me to remember the logic of the locator.

 ### Fail login: